10+ Healthy Breakfast Ideas For Pregnancy

 Carbohydrates are extra important since they are the main sources of fiber in our diets.

 Grains, cereals, fruits and veggies, breads, pasta are all great sources for healthy breakfast ideas for pregnancy.
-Then, pair them with protein and fiber.

 Protein

-Much of this is due to the building of new cells and tissue.
 Hence, a high protein breakfast for pregnancy is important and can help with managing blood sugar and nausea as well.
+Relying on high protein snacks throughout the day will also benefit you.

 How much protein should a pregnant woman be eating?